Interbotix/HROS1-Framework/README.md

 HROS1-Framework, based on Darwin-OP framework, is a collaborative software project based on the open source Darwin-OP Framework, with the intent to continue development, implement an API to expose higher level functions of the framework, and develop additional features.

-Contributions & authoring to codebase provided by Trossen Robotics, Farrell Robotics, AlterRobotics, Zerom, ROBOTIS, KevinO, KurtE.
-A special thanks to Farrell Robotics, a massive contributor and resource for humanoid robots & additions to the Darwin-OP framework.
+Contributions & authoring to codebase provided by Farrell Robotics, Interbotix, DresnerRobotics, Zerom, ROBOTIS, KevinO, KurtE, mfergs.

+A special thanks to Farrell Robotics, a massive contributor to humanoid robotics & continued development to the Darwin-OP framework.

 All code within project is GPL GNU v3.